pandeyji711/Upcycle_Market_/README.md

 The server will be running locally on http://localhost:3000.

 5. **Run the Project-**
-Once the server is running, open your browser and navigate to http://localhost:3000 to see the project in action.
-Alternatively, you can run the index.html file directly in your browser without using the server.
+Once the server is running, open your browser and navigate to http://localhost:3000/home to see the project in action or you can navigate to http://localhost:3000/index for directly Login or SignUp.
 However, for full functionality, it is recommended to run the server first.